Small Business HQ

 How can you solve this challenge of CRM?

-For small to mid-scale businesses, the best approach to CRM implementation is to go with off-the-shelf CRM solutions.
+For small to mid-scale businesses, the best approach for a seamless CRM implementation is to go with off-the-shelf CRM solutions.

-Currently, companies can pick among several CRM tools like Zoho and HubSpot.
-These CRM tools are easy and quick to implement, and their cost is meager compared to custom CRM tool implementation.
+Currently, companies can pick among several powerful CRM tools like Zoho and HubSpot.
+These CRM tools are easy and quick to implement, and their cost is meager compared to custom CRM system implementation.

 This can solve the cost-related challenge of CRM adoption.